SafeExamBrowser/seb-server/docs/exam.rst

 You can define thresholds for each indicator.
 A threshold is defined by an indication-color and by a threshold-value.
 On the monitoring side, the indicator for each SEB client connection with change to the threshold color when the measured indicator value has reached the threshold-value.

 To add a new indicator to the exam you can use the "Add Indicator" action from the right action pane.
-In the indicator edit page you can give the new indicator a name.
+In the indicator edit page you are able to give the new indicator a name.
 This name will be displayed in the SEB client connection table on monitoring section as column name for the column of this indicator.
-Then you can choose an "Type" that specified the type of indicator.
+Then you are able to choose a "Type" that specifies the type of indicator.
 Choose this from a drop-down selection of supported indicators.
-If you have selected one indicator type, a discription of this indicate will be shown just below the "Type" attribute.
-You can also define a "Default Color" for the indicator.
+If you have selected one indicator type, a description will be shown just below the "Type" attribute.

+You can define a "Default Color" for the indicator.
 An indicator which measured value has not reached any defines threshold will be shown in this color on the SEB client connection table of the monitoring section.

 .. note::
     To select a color click on the brush-palette icon of the color input field to open up a color chooser pop-up window.
 Within the color chooser